SauhaardW/FitHub/doc/sprint2/SR1.md

 ## The participants in the meeting

-Yuval Kamani
-Andres Prada
-Sauhaard Walia
-Sayed Mojtaba Hosseini
-Alina Buzila
-Manas Khandelwal
+Yuval Kamani, Andres Prada, Sauhaard Walia, Sayed Mojtaba Hosseini, Alina Buzila, Manas Khandelwal

 ## Unfinished tasks and group them into stories; add them to SR1.md in the form of new user stories.